Andrés Manuel López Obrador: Environment

 Early in his presidency, López Obrador declared in February 2019 that his government would no longer fund environmental NGOs.
 Around 6.2 billion Mexican pesos (around USD$321 million at the time) in funding was cut.

 In 2020 he cut funding to Mexico's national parks service, the National Commission of Protected Areas (CONANP), by 75 percent and also cut 75 percent of the budget of the National Institute of Anthropology and History (INAH which oversees more than 100,000 heritage and archaeological sites, museums and monuments.

 Over the six years of his presidency, López Obrador's government continued to cut funding for environmental protection.
 Between 2018 and 2023, Mexico's environment department received 35% less money than under the previous government, according to an analysis of Mexico's 2024 budget, including funding cuts to the environmental department of US$510 million (9 billion pesos) or 11% in 2024.

 Plans for historical commemorations

+López Obrador at a Dia de los Muertos event in 2019.

 Major historical commemorations took place in 2021.
 The events are the founding of Tenochtitlan (although the date of its founding is often given as 1325); the 1521 fall of Tenochtitlan; and the 1821 consummation of Mexican independence.
 The Mexico City Metropolitan Cathedral is being repaired, along with other colonial-era buildings in advance of the commemorations.
 During conmemorations, he apologized in the name of Mexico to indigenous peoples and Mexicans of Chinese descent for historical abuses.
 López Obrador invited King Felipe VI of Spain and Pope Francis to Mexico for the commemorations, and asked them to apologize for the conquest of America.
 The Pope declined the invitation, saying he had apologized in 2015.

+López Obrador demonstrating the results of the 2024 Mexican general election at one of his mañaneras.